Google’s Blackout: What Caused It?

 Why End-users should not have administrator access

-In today’s day of cyber attacks, viruses and ransomware, business owners and executives are always asking what can we do to limit our exposure?
-One of the easiest things we tell them and is considered an industry standard is to never allow end-users to have administrative access to their computers.
-In our over 17 years… Read more »
+The Importance of Limiting Administrative Access In today’s day of cyber attacks, viruses, and ransomware, business owners and executives are always asking: What can we do to limit our exposure?
+An Industry Standard: Restrict Administrative Access One of the easiest recommendations we provide—and a widely recognized industry standard—is to never allow end-users to have administrative… Read more »

 OptfinITy Recognized for Excellence in Managed IT Services

-Springfield, VA, February 27, 2018 – OptfinITy, Washington, DC’s leading provider of IT Services, announced today that CRN®, a brand of The Channel Company, has named OptfinITy to its 2018 Managed Service Provider (MSP) 500 list in the Pioneer 250 category.
-This annual list recognizes North American solution providers with cutting-edge approaches to delivering… Read more »
+Springfield, VA, February 27, 2018 – OptfinITy, Washington, DC’s leading provider of IT Services, announced today that CRN®, a brand of The Channel Company, named OptfinITy to its 2018 Managed Service Provider (MSP) 500 list in the Pioneer 250 category.
+This annual list highlights North American solution providers who deliver cutting-edge approaches to managed services….
+Read more »

 Why You Should Archive Email